|

 market. .

-continue to raise funds for the poorest and most vulnerable children
+continues to raise funds for the poorest and most vulnerable children

 in VVP both through one off grants and through child sponsorships